The Founders of Clear Passage provide video answers to some of the most common questions we receive. Click here to view

 Roughly 35% of our patients are healthcare providers (doctors, nurses, therapists, etc.) or their spouses.
 Due to published studies on our therapy, physician acceptance of our work is growing steadily.
 At this writing, our Advisory Council consists of doctors from Harvard, Columbia, UCLA and Northwestern Medical Schools, as well as the Founder of the Endometriosis Association.

 Physicians recognize that physical therapy is a conservative approach.
 Since there is such a low risk of complications, most physicians encourage patients to attend or to make their own decisions regarding therapy.
-Patients with recent onset of pain should be screened by their physician for the few conditions that would prevent treatment, such as active infection, cancer or abnormal cysts.
+Patients should be screened by their physician for conditions that would prevent treatment, such as active infection, active cancer or abnormal cysts.
 We are glad to consult with your physician to explain our work or discuss your case.

 While you will pay us directly for our services, your insurer may reimburse you for part or all of your therapy.
 Please note that Medicare and Medicaid do not cover our level of service.

 You may wish to contact your insurer to clarify your benefits before you schedule treatment.
 Ask them about your “out-of-network, outpatient physical therapy benefits for adhesions and/or pain.”
 We provide you with copies of your initial evaluation, daily notes, progress report and a statement noting all charges, payments, provider information, diagnosis and procedure codes to support your claim for reimbursement.

 Our procedure codes are defined and approved by the American Medical Association and include the following common PT codes: